odoo/odoo/doc/howtos/backend.rst

 Both server and client extensions are packaged as *modules* which are optionally loaded in a *database*.

-Odoo modules can either add brand new business logic to an Odoo system, or alter and extend existing business logic: a module can be created to add your country's accounting rules to Odoo's generic accounting support, while the next module adds support for real-time visualisation of a bus fleet.
+Modules can add new business logic to an Odoo system, or alter and extend existing business logic: one module could add your country's accounting rules to Odoo's generic accounting support, while another adds support for real-time visualisation of a bus fleet.

-Everything in Odoo thus starts and ends with modules.
+Everything in Odoo starts and ends with modules.

 Composition of a module
 -----------------------